JohnBortotti/puppeteer-actions/README.md

 # Puppeteer Actions
-Puppeteer Actions provides you a interface for run puppeteer executions, through a payload, making yeasier the way to develop with puppeteer, and reducing duplicated code in your application.
+Puppeteer Actions provides you a interface for run puppeteer executions, through a payload, making easier the way to develop with puppeteer, and reducing duplicated code in your application.

 ## Installation
 To use Puppeteer Actions in your project, run: